⚠️ WE REPRESS WHAT WE WON’T ACCEPT!!! ⚠️

 📌 Accepting is acknowledging what you’re currently feeling AND being okay with it.
 A part of you may not like the current emotions you’re feeling, but you nonetheless choose to accept them before you make the choice to change them.

 The problem was I was repressing, rather than accepting, my feelings of exhaustion.
 I kept telling myself: “Wake up!
 Don’t be tired!” and tried pushing it away with alternatives. 👊

 🌟 It wasn’t until I accepted my feelings of exhaustion that its focus in my mind started to dissolve. 🌟

-Have you ever had a moment where you felt resentment towards someone, and you kept telling yourself you couldn’t “let it go”?
+Have you ever had a moment where you felt resentment toward someone, and you kept telling yourself you just couldn’t “let it go”?
 Acceptance is another form of letting go.
 But in order to let go of your resentment, you have to first acknowledge you’re feeling resentment, and be okay that you’re feeling it.

 🛑 THE WRONG WAY: “I shouldn’t feel depressed.
 I will force myself to feel happy.”

 ✅ THE RIGHT WAY: “I am feeling depressed.
 There’s nothing wrong with that; it’s a natural human emotion.
 But now I do want to feel happier, so I am going to take actions to make that happen!”